Rock Wit'cha

 "Rock Wit'cha" is the fifth and final single released by Bobby Brown from the album Don't Be Cruel.
-It is a ballad with two versions of the song.
-The music video uses the remix version found in the Dance!...Ya Know It! album.
+An R&B ballad, there are two versions of the song; the album version from Don't Be Cruel and the remix version from Dance!...Ya Know It!.
 It peaked at number seven on the Billboard Hot 100 in late 1989.

-Music video

 The music video was filmed in Boston.
-The version of the song used in the music video was the single version of the Quiet Storm remix, rather than the studio album version.